Dumfries and Galloway: Transport

-Transport in the region is operated by bus companies Houston's, Stagecoach Western, Stagecoach Cumbria, McCall's coaches, the council run DGC buses and a variety of other small operators.
-Train operators in the region are, ScotRail, TransPennine Express and Avanti West Coast.
+Transport in the region is operated by bus companies Houston's, Stagecoach South Scotland, Stagecoach Cumbria and North Lancashire, McCall's Coaches, the council-run DGC Buses and a variety of other small operators.
+Train operators in the region are ScotRail, TransPennine Express and Avanti West Coast.
 The region has seven working railway stations.
 All are on the Glasgow South Western Line, except Lockerbie which is on the West Coast Main Line.